-Other Reporting Options: in lieu of reporting a sexual assault to University police you may also make a report to a counselor in Counseling Services, (864) 503-5195, Dean of Students: 503-5107, or Title IX Coordinator at 503-7193.
+Other Reporting Options: in lieu of reporting a sexual assault to University Police you may also make a report to a counselor in Counseling Services, (864) 503-5195, Dean of Students: 503-5107, or Title IX Coordinator at 503-7193.
 The adverse emotional impact following sexual assault can be severe.
-The long-term effects of the trauma of sexual violence 2022-2023 Annual Security and Fire Safety Report - University of South Carolina Upstate - Department of Public Safety can have serious and lasting psychological consequences.
+The long-term effects of the trauma of sexual violence can have serious and lasting psychological consequences.
 The University recognizes the importance of competent, comprehensive, sensitive professional help.
 Do not hesitate to contact any one of the offices listed to report any incidence of sexual violence:

-• Counseling Services is an on-campus resource that provides free counseling visits to students.
-The phone number is 503-5195.

-• University Police will provide on-going assistance in pursuing criminal prosecution.
-The phone number is 503-7777 or 911.
+- Counseling Services is an on-campus resource that provides free counseling visits to students.
+Please call 503-5195. - University Police will provide on-going assistance in pursuing criminal prosecution.
+Please call 503-7777 or 911.

 They can also put a victim/survivor in touch with Victim/Witness Services.

 • University Housing is available to assist a victim with housing needs, such as relocation.
-They can be reached at 503-5422.
+Please call 503-5422.
 Time is critical when reporting a sexual assault.
 The sooner an assault is reported the easier it is to collect valuable evidence.